-A decision to relocate a senior to a retirement setting can be a monumental decision and can involve a tremendous drain on relationships and one's own emotional well-being.
-It's best if the discussion begins early on and the person making the move is as involved as possible in the decision-making process.
-If possible they should be involved in visiting various homes, asking questions, and packing/downsizing.
-It's important to recognize the tremendous sense of loss such a move entails, especially if there is not much notice.
-Sorting possessions can be an overwhelming experience as well, as one tries to separate the "memories from the possessions".
-Sometimes people need an opportunity to say "good-bye" to all they held dear for many years.
+A decision to relocate a senior to a retirement setting can be a monumental decision and can involve a tremendous drain on relationships and one's emotional well-being.
+It's best if the discussion begins early and the person making a move is as involved as possible in the decision-making process.
+They should be involved in visiting various homes, asking questions, and packing/downsizing.
+It's essential to recognize the tremendous sense of loss such a move entails, especially if there is not much notice.
+Sorting possessions can also be an overwhelming experience as one tries to separate the "memories from the possessions."
+Sometimes people need an opportunity to say "goodbye" to all they held dear for many years.

 Where you move will determine what you can take with you.
-More independent settings will allow for more furnishings usually while more dependent settings like Long-Term Care homes, will dictate that very few items beyond clothing accompany the person.
+More independent settings will allow for more furnishings usually, while more dependent settings, like Long-Term Care homes, will dictate that very few items beyond clothing accompany the person.
 If time permits, one should allow a couple of months to plan for the move and the decisions that have to be made.
-If you are moving to a retirement setting, it is advisable to arrange a "trial stay" for a week or more so you can determine if it is a setting you want be in.
-If possible, before you move in, arrange to visit the home a few times, to try out meals and participate in activities.
+If you are moving to a retirement setting, it is advisable to arrange a "trial stay" for a week or more to determine if it is a setting you want to be in.
+Before you move in, arrange to visit the home a few times, to try out meals and participate in activities.
 It will also allow you an opportunity to get to know other residents.

-Downsizing - It's important to keep in mind that you should not move things that are not useful, functional, or overly important to you.
-Items should be durable and easy to care for but most importantly they should fit in your new place and allow space for you to move around.
-When you begin sorting belongings, don't try to overwhelm yourself with doing everything in one day.
+Downsizing - It's essential to keep in mind that you should not move things that are not useful, functional, or overly important to you.
+Items should be durable and easy to care for, but most importantly, they should fit in your new place and allow space for you to move around.
+When you begin sorting belongings, try to avoid overwhelming yourself with doing everything in one day.
 Remember to ASK FOR HELP if you need it.
 Don't try to do it alone if there are ready and willing volunteers who would love to help.
 Allow yourself a set amount of time, make sure you have what you need to pack (boxes/tape, etc.), start with the least used room first, work in one room at a time and start by sorting large items.
-You may wish to use a "colour coding system" to label boxes that will go in different rooms (e.g., green labels are for the kitchen, red for the bedroom etc.) and you may wish to use a similar colour system (or a numbering system) to label items you are dividing up between taking and giving away.
-Ensure you have a floor plan of your new home before deciding on furniture.
-It is helpful to "map out" the size of certain items so you can see what will fit in the space you have.
+You may wish to use a "colour coding system" to label boxes that will go in different rooms (e.g., green labels are for the kitchen, red for the bedroom etc.), and you may wish to use a similar colour system (or a numbering system) to label items you are dividing up between taking and giving away.
+Ensure you have a floor plan for your new home before deciding on the furniture.
+It is helpful to "map out" the size of certain items so you can see what will fit in your space.
 If you have rooms with similar dimensions in your home, use them to gauge what things will look like in your new setting.
 Keep a list of the items you are keeping and where you want them to go in your new home.

 Getting Rid of What you Don't Need - You may want to create several piles or boxes for different things - one will be to keep (try not to keep things you can't use), another to throw in the garbage or recycle, another to give to loved ones, and a fourth to give to charity.
 For expensive items, you might want to seek out an auction house.

 Special Items - You may want to record in writing special stories related to each item and present your loved one with the story when you give them the item.
-Additionally, you may want to create a 'memory book' of your special items with photos of things that you hold dear that you can take with you to your new home.
-If possible allow loved ones to pick the items they would like to keep.
+You may also want to create a 'memory book' of your special items with photos of things you hold dear that you can take with you to your new home.
+If possible, allow loved ones to pick the items they would like to keep.
 It will make you feel much better knowing your special things are with people that will treasure them as much as you do.

-If you are looking for assistance locating a home or resources for your loved one, you can reach out to our consulting team at firstname.lastname@example.org or visit our consulting page for more information.
-Our Discover 3 program offers decision-makers and seniors, an opportunity to have a professional consultant identify 3 housing solutions based on their needs.
-If you need more information on care options for seniors, retirement community, or long-term care visiting tips and/or if you are interested in organizing your loved one’s information using our Care Planning Workbook, visit our publications page for a list of options and downloads.
+If you are looking for assistance locating a home or resources for your loved one, you can contact our consulting team at firstname.lastname@example.org or visit our consulting page for more information.
+Our Discover 3 program offers decision-makers and seniors an opportunity to have a professional consultant identify 3 housing solutions based on their needs.